-- Take your time to think through the winching you are about to do. - Proceed slowly and deliberately. - Never hurry or rush during winching. - Always pay attention to your surroundings. - You may need to change your winching strategy if it is not working. - · Always remember that your winch is very powerful. - There are simply some situations that you and your winch will not be able to deal with.
-Do not be afraid to ask others to help when this happens. - 1.
-Always inspect the vehicle, winch, winch cable and winch controls for any signs of damage or parts in need of repair or replacement before each use.
+- Take your time to think through the winching you are about to do. - Proceed slowly and deliberately. - Never hurry or rush during winching. - Always pay attention to your surroundings. - You may need to change your winching strategy if it is not working. - Always remember that your winch is very powerful. - There are simply some situations that you and your winch will not be able to deal with.
+Do not be afraid to ask others to help when this happens. - Always inspect the vehicle, winch, winch cable, and winch controls for any signs of damage or parts in need of repair or replacement before each use.
 Pay particular attention to the first 3 feet (1 meter) of winch cable if the winch is being used (or has been used) for lifting an accessory plow assembly.
 Promptly replace any worn or damaged cable. - 2.
-Never operate a winch or a vehicle in need of repair or service. - 3.
-Always apply your vehicle's park brake and/ or park mechanism to hold the vehicle in place during winching.
-Use wheel chocks if needed.
+Never operate a winch or a vehicle in need of repair or service. - Always apply your vehicle's park brake and/or park mechanism to hold the vehicle in place during winching.
+Use wheel chocks if needed. - 4.
+Always use the hook strap 1 when handling the hook.